Introduction by Bruce Bolinger

 In May 2015 I attended the annual meeting of the Air Forces Escape and Evasion Society in Salt Lake City, UT and in June gave a talk on my research before the Placer County (Calif.)
 Genealogical Society in Auburn, CA. I gave another talk on the subject at the Oakland Aviation Museum, next to the Oakland, California, Airport, on August 2.
 During September 2015 I added a second list of Dutch helpers of Allied airmen that was copied at National Archives II in College Park, Maryland.
 To view it click here.

-Another addition to YouTube is the Air War Symposium on “Escape and Evasion — The Downed Flyers Story” which took place in Louisville, KY in October 1992.
-For further information and the link to YouTube, click here.
+- Posted on YouTube the Air War Symposium on “Escape and Evasion — The Downed Flyers Story” which took place in Louisville, KY in October 1992.

-An addition to this website as of June 2016 is a list of Allied airmen helped by the Dutch-Paris Line.
-To view the list, click here.
-Two more additions in August 2016 were:
+- In June 2016 I added to this website a list of Allied airmen helped by the Dutch-Paris Line.

 A new development at the National Archives and Records Administration is that the helper files are being scanned and placed online.
 As of September 2016, the files for Czech and Hungarian helpers were available online.